uaarkoti/uaarkoti.github.io/_posts/2015-05-17-workflow-integration-using-rest-api.markdown

 </div>
 </section><!-- /#table-of-contents -->

-## Jenkins Workflow Integration
+## Jenkins Workflow REST Integration
-[Jenkins Workflow](https://wiki.jenkins-ci.org/display/JENKINS/Workflow+Plugin) allows developers to do end-to-end automation of their applications all the way from build (triggered by a code commit by a developer) to deployment into production.
+[Jenkins Workflow](https://wiki.jenkins-ci.org/display/JENKINS/Workflow+Plugin) allows developers to do end-to-end automation of their applications all the way from build, triggered by a code commit from a developer, to deployment into production.

 End-to-end automation could involve both manual and automated tests/tasks.
 Jenkins Workflow supports both.
 Manual tasks are supported through [input step](https://github.com/jenkinsci/workflow-plugin/blob/master/TUTORIAL.md#pausing-flyweight-vs-heavyweight-executors) while there are over 1000+ plugins to support other types of automation and integration with other tools.

 When a workflow reaches the `input` step, it pauses for input.
 To continue, the responsible owner needs to login and resume the workflow while providing necessary data, as defined in the `input` step.
 This can be done through Jenkins UI or from an external application as Jenkins Workflow exposes RESTful API's for the same.

-In this article, you will see how to leverage the RESTful API's to integrate Jenkins Workflow in your environment.
+In this article, you will see how to leverage the [RESTful API's](https://wiki.jenkins-ci.org/display/JENKINS/Remote+access+API) to integrate Jenkins Workflow in your environment.

-### Setup

-#### RESTful URL Format
+### RESTful URL Format

 {% highlight bash %}
 http://<username>:<api-token>@<hostname>:<port>/<prefix>/job/<job-name>/<build-number>/input/<input-step-id>/<action>